arnav43/TicTacToe_Project/README.md

 ## Minimax Algorithm

 **Minimax** is a recursive, adversarial search algorithm that simulates every possible future move to select the one with the best outcome for the AI.
+The implementation ensures the computer **cannot be defeated** - it will either win or force a draw against any opponent.

 **Alpha-beta pruning** optimizes the search by eliminating branches that cannot affect the final decision.

 - **Board copies** are used to simulate moves safely in recursion
 - **Score**: +10 (AI win), -10 (Human win), 0 (Draw)
-- **Depth** is used so quicker wins are preferred and longer losses are delayed
+- **Perfect play**: The algorithm evaluates all possible game states to guarantee optimal moves

 **Pseudocode Example:**
 ```